 3. stop climate change

 Why vegan?
-The global warming belongs to the largest Environmental problems of our time - and further exacerbates many other challenges.
-The Factory farming (or meat, egg and dairy industry). is responsible for about 15 percent of global greenhouse gas emissionsthat accelerate global warming.₂
+The global warming is one of the largest Environmental problems of our time - and exacerbates many other challenges.
+The Factory farming (or meat, egg and dairy industry). is responsible for around 15 percent of global greenhouse gas emissionsthat accelerate global warming.₂

-For many people, however, climate change is not a really tangible and thus - quite contrary to reality - less urgent problem.
+For many people, however, climate change is not really a tangible problem and therefore - in contrast to reality - less urgent.
 However, animal welfare in one's own consumption behavior is tangible and automatically ensures more climate-friendly behavior in everyday life.

-Energy and water consumption, animal transport, deforestation, ice melt.
-Everything is interrelated.
-One of the many important reasons for a plant-based diet is therefore that only by consuming meat more consciously will we be able to achieve the global climate targets that have been set.
+Energy and water consumption, animal transportation, deforestation, melting ice.
+Everything is connected.
+One of the many important reasons for a plant-based diet is therefore that we will only be able to achieve the global climate targets we have set ourselves if we consume meat more consciously.

 Related articles:

 Why vegan?
-Because with a plant-based diet we feed all the people in the world and the global famine can combat.
-To produce one kilogram of beef in Germany, 1.7 kilograms of grain are needed.
-And currently, 60 percent of the grain used in Germany is used as animal feed.₃ One reason for vegan nutrition is therefore primarily that fewer farm animals need to be fed in the long term and more food can be used for (starving) people.
+Because with a plant-based diet feed all the people in the world and the global famine can be combated.
+It takes 1.7 kilograms of grain to produce one kilogram of beef in Germany.
+And currently, 60 percent of the grain used in Germany is used as animal feed.₃ One of the main reasons for a vegan diet is therefore that fewer farm animals need to be fed in the long term and more food can be used for (starving) people.

-Those who eat a vegan diet also show more respect towards people who live from the sale of food - such as farmers or fishermen - and all people who are daily afraid of not getting anything to eat.
-In addition, a climate-friendly diet is respectful to the people who are already threatened by rising sea levels.
+Those who eat a vegan diet also show more respect towards people who live from selling food - such as farmers or fishermen - and all people who are afraid of not having enough to eat every day.
+A climate-friendly diet is also respectful of the people who are already threatened by rising sea levels.

 Related articles:

-Tip: I have written you another detailed article about Veganism and human rights written.
-Be sure to check it out to learn how being vegan promotes respect for human rights.
+Tip: I have written a detailed article for you about Veganism and human rights written.
+Be sure to take a look to find out to what extent being vegan promotes the protection of human rights.

 5. stop water shortage

 Why vegan?
-Because our way of eating massively contributes to the environmental problem of the Water shortage contributes.
-Each of us consumes water directly (e.g. through showers or the toilet flush) and indirect (e.g. through the consumption of beef).
-Just to produce one kilogram of beef, about 15,500 liters of water are needed for growing feed, watering, cleaning stalls and other things.₄
+Because our diet contributes massively to the environmental problem of Water shortage contributes.
+Each of us consumes water directly (e.g. through showers or toilet flushing) and indirect (e.g. through the consumption of beef).
+Just to produce one kilogram of beef, around 15,500 liters of water are required for feed cultivation, watering, stable cleaning and other things.₄

-Increasing water scarcity, in turn, is leading to crop failures for many people, which will affect their Threaten existence and the Threaten food security.
-For many vegans, this is an important reason for the plant-based diet.
+The increasing water shortage is in turn leading to crop failures for many people, which are affecting their Threaten existence and the Endangering food safety.
+This is an important reason for many vegans to follow a plant-based diet.

 Related articles: